 Since 2016 and continuing thereafter for each reference period, representatives will be obliged to take a compulsory course developed by the ChAD worth 2 PDUs.
 The general objective of this compulsory course is to address ethical shortcomings.
 The PDUs earned by taking this course will count towards the 20 compulsory PDUs representatives must earn during each compliance period.
 They will also count towards the minimum of 3 compulsory PDUs in Compliance.

-Focusing on Compliance and will be offered online at the ChAD’s training site,
+The 2020-2021 compliance period compulsory course is entitled Ethics Complaints: From Investigation to Discipline and will be offered online at the ChAD’s training site,

 ÉduChAD.
 The course targets the top reason for complaints over the past four years: failure to properly inform, explain and advise.